See Science & Fieldwork for popular science & scholarly articles.

 Wyoming Public Media — During a podcast internship in 2019, I contributed to conceptual brainstorming sessions; contacted and interviewed subjects using various recording equipment; edited audio; and gave and received feedback during editorial sessions, including for HumaNature Episode 64: Migrations.

-My photography has been featured in Orion Magazine‘s Murmuration Section, Camas, and The Fourth River as well as in newsletters and social media for various organizations and non-profits including the National Audubon Society’s Seabird Institute (Project Puffin), Grand Canyon Wildlands Council, and the Laramie Audubon Society.
+My photography has been featured in Orion Magazine‘s Murmuration Section, Camas Magazine, and The Fourth River as well as in newsletters, blogs, and social media for organizations and non-profits including the National Audubon Society’s Seabird Institute (Project Puffin), Grand Canyon Wildlands Council, the Laramie Audubon Society, and others.
 See below for a sample of my photographs and illustration.